 INTRODUCING HERITAGE WIND

-Apex Clean Energy is assessing the potential for Heritage Wind, a wind energy project in Barre, New York.
+Apex Clean Energy is developing Heritage Wind, a wind energy project in Barre, New York.
 Apex has spent the past few years in Orleans County talking to hundreds of people who have shown significant interest in wind energy.
 A project such as Heritage Wind can bring the community together in economic development while enhancing its agricultural roots.

 This website features information about wind energy, Heritage Wind, and important upcoming events.
 Please use this site to send us feedback, ask questions, and stay up to date on project news and developments.